bahrus/xtal-sip/README.md

 <details>
   <summary>Whither xtal-sip, the web component?</summary>

 **NB:** xtal-sip, the web component, has decided to part ways with Middle-earth, and reminds its protégés, described below, that "The road goes ever on and on".

 xtal-sip's spirit lingers on in the hearts and minds of the functions contained in this package.
 These functions are determined to carry out xtal-sip's mission.
-They claim right of abode, and wish xtal-sip's next adventure will be filled with peace and tranquility.
+They claim right of abode, and wish xtal-sip's next adventure be filled with peace and tranquility.

 </details>